top of page

 • Kathryn "Katie" Benson, MPA

-< Back Kathryn "Katie" Benson, MPA Program and Outreach Liaison Kathryn “Katie” Benson has a Bachelors degree from Florida State University, and a Masters degree in Public Administration with a concentration in Non-Profit Management from the University of Texas Arlington.
+< Back Kathryn "Katie" Benson, MPA Director of Outreach and Education Kathryn “Katie” Benson has a Bachelors degree from Florida State University, and a Masters degree in Public Administration with a concentration in Non-Profit Management from the University of Texas Arlington.
 She spent 14 years total in the public education setting as a special education teacher.
 Ms. Benson’s other work experiences include volunteer coordinating for San Antonio events, directing and over-seeing productions at a local theatre, and managing community programs at another local non-profit.
 She is excited to be part of the ACN team, where she can use all of her myriad experiences in one place.
-In her spare time, Katie enjoys trivia and board games with her family, as well as spoiling her two fur babies.
-Katie is the proud sister to a neurodiverse adult. katie@acn-sa.org (210) 435-1000
+In her spare time, Katie enjoys trivia and board games with her family, as well as spoiling her three fur babies.
+Katie is the proud sister to a neurodivergent adult. katie@acn-sa.org (210) 435-1000

 bottom of page